FAQs

 A.

 The church/ministry creates a folder in a cloud storage service such as Google Drive or Dropbox, and gives access permission for that folder to the virtual assistant.
 Windows Remote Desktop and similar programs are also utilized when needed.
+Our team is also familiar with Asana, Monday, Trello, Teams, and other collaboration programs.
 The church/ministry retains ownership and control of their information.

 Q?